Syllabus for SMS 303, 2007, Integrative Marine Sciences III

 Abstract:

 This course focuses on using physical principles, concepts and approaches to explain observed phenomena in aquatic sciences.
 The course emphasizes hands-on activities; half the time in the class will be devoted to laboratory sessions.
-Due to the emphasis on laboratory work the lab portion of this class is limited to 20 students.
 The course is intended for 3rd/4th year students in SMS and has no prerequisites.
-The class will meet for 2 ® 2.5 hours every week; the first period is a lecture/discussion, the second period is a lab.
+The class will meet for 2 ® 2.5 hours every week; the first period is a lecture/discussion/demonstration, the second period is a lab.

 Expectations: